sethgrid/httpsink/README.md

 	}

-	// optionaly verify that the foreign API got the right request if you like getURL := fmt.Sprintf("http://%s/get?request_number=0", hSync.Addr)
+	// optionaly verify that the foreign API got the right request if you like
+	// hSync.Capacity will have to have been set for this to work. getURL := fmt.Sprintf("http://%s/get?request_number=0", hSync.Addr)
 	getResp, _ := http.Get(getURL)
 	defer getResp.Body.Close()